Resident Evil: The Final Chapter: Box office

 Resident Evil: The Final Chapter grossed $26.8 million in the United States and Canada and $285.4 million in other territories for a worldwide total of $312.2 million, against a production budget of $40 million.
 In North America, it was released alongside A Dog's Purpose and Gold, and was projected to gross around $13 million from 3,050 theaters in its opening weekend.
 It made $1 million from Thursday night previews and $5.1 million on its first day.
-It ended up opening to $13.9 million, the lowest debut of the franchise, and finished 4th at the box office.
+It ended up opening to $13.9 million, the lowest-grossing debut of the franchise, and finished 4th at the box office.

 In China, the film was trimmed by 7 minutes by the violence-intolerant State Administration of Press, Publication, Radio, Film and Television, and opened on February 24, 2017 across 11,000 screens, earning $30 million on its first day.
 Through its opening weekend, the film made 636.9 million yuan ($92.7 million).
-This marked the biggest Friday-through-Sunday debut ever for an imported film, topping Transformers: Age of Extinction (632 million yuan) and Captain America: Civil War (628 million yuan), and the second-biggest for all films, behind Lost in Thailand.
-However, figures varied slightly by different outlets—Shanghai-based cinema consulting firm Artisan Gateway had its opening weekend at $93.9 million while the film's studio, Sony Pictures came in higher with $94.3 million.
+This marked the biggest Friday-through-Sunday debut ever for an imported film, topping Transformers: Age of Extinction (632 million yuan) and Captain America: Civil War (628 million yuan), and the second biggest for all films, behind Lost in Thailand.
+However, figures varied slightly by different outlets—Shanghai-based cinema consulting firm Artisan Gateway had its opening weekend at $93.9 million while the film's studio, Sony Pictures, came in higher with $94.3 million.
 Mainland China was the movie's highest-grossing foreign market, contributing $160 million from the box office.